ghost-aHVudGVy/Help-Desk-Labs/02_Device-and-Peripheral-Support/01_Printer-Setup/README.md

 - Automating printer availability for end users

 It also reinforced the importance of structured testing and documentation — key skills for systems administrators and IT support professionals.

-# Conclusion

-This lab gave me practical insight into managing network printers in a domain environment.
-Even though it used a simulated device, the process mirrored how print infrastructure is handled in production networks — from initial configuration to policy-based deployment and validation.

-It reflects how I approach IT work: methodical, detail-oriented, and focused on understanding both the technical process and the administrative reasoning behind it.